-- Invasive animal and weed management.
+- invasive animal and weed management

-- Management of trails/access ways to reduce environmental impact.
-Dune rehabilitation should be considered as a component of this work.
+- management of trails/access ways to reduce environmental impact.
+Dune rehabilitation should be considered as a component of this work

-- Management of run-off from and discharges into littoral rainforest and coastal wetlands.
+- management of runoff from and discharges into littoral rainforest and coastal wetlands

-- Reduce exposure to coastal erosion and climate change.
+- reducing exposure to coastal erosion and climate change

-- Management of salinity.
+- management of salinity

-- Actions to protect First Nations Peoples' cultural heritage and values.
+- actions to protect First Nations Peoples' cultural heritage and values

-- Replanting and stabilising vegetation.
+- replanting and stabilising vegetation

-- Habitat restoration and conservation.
+- habitat restoration and conservation

-- Interpretative signage.
+- interpretative signage

-- Public education programs.
+- public education programs.